 Hello visitors and local friends.
 We are thrilled you have visited our local Hickory Metro COVID-19 information page.
-We are now over a year into this COVID-19 pandemic and this new daily (always changing) normal.
+We are now well over a year into this COVID-19 pandemic and this new daily (always changing) normal.
 As we try to keep everyone safe, we wanted to update you on openings, closings, changes in service, and other pieces of information we feel locals and visitors might find helpful.

 We also encourage you and your family to keep hand sanitizer near - we have tons of shops locally that offer hand made hand sanitizer that smells amazing!
 Support local!
 Artisan Soapery, Carolina Crafted & more.

 Our Hotels and over night accommodations are open and accepting reservations.
 Please note that some properties may have more strict cleaning procedures which could impact check-in/check-out processes.
 For more information on where to stay in the Metro click here.

 Here are some resources that our community and tourism partners are working to implement and we ask that as a visitor and local you plan to help do your part in these as well.
 We all must do our part to protect the health and wellness of those around us.
 Remember the three W's - Wear.
 Wait.
 Wash.